bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ```

 Much more pleasant on the eyes.
 Lets take a look at the finished example below.

 Codepen: http://codepen.io/bluehabit/pen/OpKWyQ

 ### Examples Built with this Framework

-Now that you understand the basic framework, lets take a look at some finished examples to see what we can accomplish with it.
+Now that you understand the basic framework, lets take a look at some finished components to see what we can accomplish with it.
 Notice how many different types of components we have.
-While these examples may appear quite different and have been beautified to be visually pleasing, the underlying foundation remains the same.
+While these examples may appear quite different, structurally they are nearly identical.
+They have been beautified to be visually pleasing, but the underlying foundation remains the same.

 ### Accordion
 ![accordion-demo](http://i.imgur.com/wIsaQi6.gif)